mohammad-khalili-oulu/iotlab_riot_aws/README.md

 ## Board
-In this project, we utilized M3 boards of iot-lab.info and we get the required configuration from the [https://github.com/iot-lab/openlab/blob/master/platform/iotlab-m3/iotlab-m3_net.c]
+In this project, we utilized M3 boards of iot-lab.info and we got the required configuration from the [https://github.com/iot-lab/openlab/blob/master/platform/iotlab-m3/iotlab-m3_net.c]
 It provides some required information and codes for reading sensors, sending a radio packet with CSMA MAC layer implementation, and getting nodes' UID (used to communicate with neighbor nodes).